DolenDeori/DolenDeori/README.md

 # Dolen Ch.
 Deori
 ### Software Developer

 Hey there!
 My name Is Dolen Ch.
-Deori , i am a software developer and really fecinated abot Machine Learning and Artificial Intelligence.
+Deori , i am a software developer and really fascinated abot Machine Learning and Artificial Intelligence.
 I also love to develop websites.

 # Skills and Experience